-A reader has asked for clarification on the difference between the Nilotic and Hellenistic views of death and the state of the dead.
+What is the difference between the Nilotic and Hellenistic views of death and the state of the dead?
 The Greek understanding is Hades, often translated "hell" in the Bible.
 Hades is the land of the dead, the underworld beyond the river Styx.
 It takes its name from the deity "Hades" who was believed to rule there.

 In the Septuagint, the Greek term "ᾅδης" (Hades) is used for the Hebrew "שׁאול" (Sheol), but the concepts represent different cultural contexts.
 This contributes to the difficulty of translation, as demonstrated in these renderings of Isaiah 38:18.

 New International Version

 For the grave cannot praise you, death cannot sing your praise; those who go down to the pit cannot hope for your faithfulness.

 Here the word "grave" doesn't convey a state of existence beyond the grave.